 The American Family Insurance Data Science Institute’s first two years have been nothing if not eventful.
 After finding innovative ways to confront the pandemic with data, the institute’s next big project is recruiting a permanent director.
 Applications are due April 15.

 The American Family Insurance Data Science Institute seeks an individual to advance the research activities of faculty members, students, and staff in a broad range of scholarly disciplines that would benefit from data science methods.

 The University of Wisconsin-Madison is accepting applications for the director position at the American Family Insurance Data Science Institute (DSI).

-AI4Afrika invites you to attend and engage with a panel of scholars and industry leaders who will discuss ways artificial intelligence can be leveraged for social good.
+AI4Afrika invites you to engage with a panel of scholars and industry leaders who will discuss ways artificial intelligence can be leveraged for social good.

-The American Family Funding Initiative is hosting a number of events designed to help applicants create competitive proposals, including a Town Hall Meeting on Feb.
-19 at 2pm.
+The American Family Funding Initiative is hosting a number of events designed to help applicants create competitive proposals, including office hours with representatives from American Family and DoIT Research Cyberinfrastructure.